Stocks end mixed on Wall Street ahead of busy earnings week - KESQ

 AP Business Writer

 Stocks wobbled to a mixed finish on Wall Street Monday as the market’s momentum slowed down following its best week since July.
 The S&P 500 index rose 0.3% but the Dow Jones Industrial Average fell 0.1%.
 Gains in several big technology companies helped push the Nasdaq up 0.8%.
 Health care stocks ended broadly lower and energy prices ended mixed.
-Stocks were roughly split between gainers and losers in the benchmark S&P 500.
+More stocks fell than rose in the S&P 500 index.
 The yield on the 10-year Treasury note rose to 1.58%.
 Investors are in for another busy week of earnings reports from companies including Johnson & Johnson, Netflix and United Airlines.